-• Employee, if at work, is to immediately close their office and go home.

-- If employee tests positive for COVID-19 - Symptomatic-isolate for 10 days from date of symptoms with the first day of symptoms being day 0. - Asymptomatic-isolate for 10 days from date of being tested with date of being tested as day 0. - May return to work with a Release Letter from the Oklahoma State Department of Health (OSDH). - If employee lives with/or has on-going contact with a positive COVID-19 case and is - Asymptomatic- You should stay home and away from others.
-Check yourself for fever, cough, and shortness of breath for 14 days from the last day you had close contact with the person. - Become symptomatic (known as an epi link)- employee is to get a COVID-19 test and isolate for 10 days. - May return to work with a Release Letter from OSDH. - If primary contact exposure - Employee is to get a COVID-19 test within 5-7 days from the first day of exposure with the first day being day 0. - Self-quarantine for 14 days starting from the first day of exposure with the first day being day 0. - If test results are negative or if test is unavailable but employee has quarantined 14 days and is symptom-free, the employee may return back to work. - Anytime an employee is under quarantine and has had additional close contact with someone who has COVID-19, they will need to restart their quarantine. - Employees who have tested positive for COVID-19 do not need to quarantine or get tested again for up to 3 months as long as they do not develop symptoms again.
-Employees who develop symptoms again within 3 months of their first bout of COVID-19 may need to be tested again if there is no other cause identified for their symptoms. - If employee receives an Exclusion Letter from OSDH, they are to provide a copy to the HR Director at shannon.cranford@noc.edu. - If isolation and/or quarantine measures are implemented and the employee must telework from home, arrangements will be made by the HR Director and the employee's immediate supervisor. - Employees should complete the telework daily log and/or sick leave form while away from campus.
+- Employee, if at work, is to immediately close their office and go home. - If employee tests positive for COVID-19 - Symptomatic-isolate for 10 days from date of symptoms with the first day of symptoms being day 0. - Asymptomatic-isolate for 10 days from date of being tested with date of being tested as day 0. - May return to work with a Release Letter from the Oklahoma State Department of Health (OSDH). - If employee lives with/or has on-going contact with a positive COVID-19 case and is - Asymptomatic- You should stay home and away from others.
+Check yourself for fever, cough, and shortness of breath for 14 days from the last day you had close contact with the person. - Become symptomatic (known as an epi link)- employee is to get a COVID-19 test and isolate for 10 days. - May return to work with a Release Letter from OSDH. - If primary contact exposure - Employee is to get a COVID-19 test within 5-7 days from the first day of exposure with the first day being day 0. - Self-quarantine for 14 days starting from the first day of exposure with the first day being day 0. - If test results are negative or if test is unavailable but employee has quarantined 14 days and is symptom-free, the employee may return back to work. - Options to reduce quarantine for contacts of persons with SARS-CoV-2 Infection using symptom monitoring - following CDC and public health authorities' guidelines, reducing the length of quarantine may make it easier for people to quarantine by reducing the time they cannot work.
+A shorter quarantine period also can lessen stress on the public health system, especially when new infections are rapidly rising.